Andrew Lee (entrepreneur): Personal life

 In 2020, Lee and his family moved to a mansion in Hidden Valley, Ventura County, California.

 In the afternoon of 18 November 2022, J-Money, driving a Rolls-Royce Phantom registered to Andrew Lee, was shot and robbed by 2 men in Koreatown, Los Angeles.
 As of February 2023, the perpetrators have not been identified.
-Andrew Lee, under the rapper name KingLee, has collaborated with J-Money on multiple occasions, including an appearance on J-Money's album titled "Dun It All".
+Andrew Lee has collaborated with J-Money on multiple occasions, including an appearance on J-Money's album titled "Dun It All".